josefz/rock-paper-scissors/README.md

 * [Frontend Face-Off - Vanilla JS MVC with CJ Reynolds](https://www.youtube.com/watch?v=ZBilSF7Oi1k) Only 28' video and actually pretty fun to watch.
 The guy nails it.
 * [The MVC Design Pattern in Vanilla JavaScript](https://www.sitepoint.com/mvc-design-pattern-javascript/) Another great example.
 It helped me a lot on how to structure my components using the MVC.

+##License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/josefz/rock-paper-scissors/blob/master/LICENSE) file for details.